 The NRL, AFL, and ARU policies on concussion

 In Australia, the NRL and AFL guidelines on managing concussion closely follow the recommendations from the Zürich paper.
-Both codes require any player who is suspected of suffering from concussion to be removed from the field and to undergo immediate medical assessment.
+Both codes require any player who is suspected of suffering from concussion to be removed from the field and to undergo an immediate medical assessment.

 They also recommend that a pre-game checklist be completed to make sure the appropriate medical services such as local doctors, medical centres and emergency departments are on hand in the event of a concussion.